 Our first foray into proper gadget use.
-A call to system() is still present
+A useful function is still present

 but we'll need to write a string into memory somehow.

 On completing our usual checks for interesting strings and symbols in this binary we're confronted with the stark truth that our favourite string "/bin/cat flag.txt" is not present this time.
 Although you'll see later that there are other ways around this problem, such as resolving dynamically loaded libraries and using the strings present in those, we'll stick to the challenge goal which is learning how to get data into the target process's virtual address space via the magic of ROP.

 Things have been rearranged a little for this challenge; the printing logic has been

 moved into a separate library in an attempt to mitigate the alternate solution that is

 possible in the callme challenge.
 The stack smash also takes place in a function within that

 library, but don't worry, this will have no effect on your ROP chain.
 A PLT entry for a

 print_file() exists within the challenge binary, simply call